quarkuscoffeeshop/quarkuscoffeeshop.github.io/coffeeshop.markdown

 * **Kitchen** - makes food - https://github.com/quarkuscoffeeshop/quarkuscoffeeshop-kitchen
 * **Inventory** - stores and restocks the inventory for the Barista and Kitchen microservices - https://github.com/quarkuscoffeeshop/quarkuscoffeeshop-inventory

+The current versions are:

+* Web
+* Counter 5.1.1
+* Barista  5.1.0
+* Kitchen 5.1.0
+* Inventory

 Supporting files can be found in the quarkuscoffeeshop-support project: https://github.com/quarkuscoffeeshop/quarkuscoffeeshop-support

 ## [quarkuscoffeeshop-counter](https://github.com/quarkuscoffeeshop/quarkuscoffeeshop-counter)